EOPF-Sample-Service/xcube-eopf/docs/guide.md

 **Upsampling / Reprojecting:**

-- Controlled via 2D interpolation using the `spline_orders` parameter.
+- Controlled via 2D interpolation using the `interp_methods` parameter.
-- Accepts a single order for all variables, or a dictionary mapping orders to variable names or data types.
+- Accepts a single interpolation method for all variables, or a dictionary mapping from variable names or data types to specific interpolation methods.
-- Supported spline orders:
+- Supported interpolation methods:
-    - `0`: nearest neighbor (default for `scl`)
+    - `0` (nearest neighbor)
+    - `1` (linear / bilinear)
-    - `1`: linear
+    - `"nearest"`
-    - `2`: bi-linear
+    - `"triangular"`
-    - `3`: cubic (default)
+    - `"bilinear"`

 **Downsampling:**

 - Controlled via the `agg_methods` parameter.
-- Can be specified as a single method for all variables, or as a dictionary mapping methods to variable names or data types.
+- Can be specified as a single method for all variables, or a dictionary mapping from variable names or data types to specific interpolation methods.
 - Supported aggregation methods:
     - `"center"` (default for `scl`)
     - `"count"`